 Turtle statue in the Forbidden City in China.
 Pixabay

-Many folktales all over the world feature a turtle?
-In African folklore, the turtle is the smartest animal.
+Did you know many cultures all over the world celebrate turtles?
+In African stories, the turtle is the smartest animal.
 In Chinese mythology, the turtle is a very powerful symbol.
 And in Tahiti, the turtle is the lord of the oceans.